Colorectal cancer

 • have heart problems, including a condition called long QT syndrome

-• have been told that you have low blood levels of potassium, calcium,
+• have been told that you have low blood levels of potassium, calcium, or magnesium

 • have liver or kidney problems